opengeogroep/safetymaps-onboard/README.md

  - `Content-Length`

 Additional headers added:
- - `X-Original-Date`: Original Date header
+ - `X-Original-Date` Original Date header

 A pure webbrowser-based solution using local storage was decided against because the disk store and log is more robust and manageable.